flutter/games/README.md

 1. **Templates.** A small number of starting points for your game project.
    Templates are intended to give you a simple project structure on top of which you can build your game.
-   They differ to accomodate different game types, from the simplest casual games through drag&drop board games to 2D platformers.
+   They differ to accommodate different game types, from the simplest casual games through drag&drop board games to 2D platformers.